openshift/openshift-origin-design/designs/virtualization/4.x/cd roms/cd roms.md

 ![Moving the CD-ROM creation to the storage step](img/Storage-step.png)

-So opening the ‘Add Disk’ modal once they get redirected from General step to Storage step will ensure they know they have the right disk selected.
+So opening the ‘Add Disk’ modal once they get redirected from General step to Storage step will ensure users know they have the right disk selected.

 ![add disk modal](img/DIsk-modal.png)